How To Light Photography Prints And Artwork

 There is a vast array of lighting fixture styles available today that are able to illuminate your artwork, and the choices can be dizzying.
 Rest assured, we can break them down into four basic categories, which may assist you in deciding what is right for your space.

 1. Picture lights.
 These are the decorative fixture style that you may have seen in a museum, attached to the wall, or even onto the frame of a painting.
-Remember that they need a power source, so they will need to be either hard-wired to your wall or plugged into a nearby outlet with a cord.
+Remember that they need a power source, so they will need to be either hard-wired into your wall or plugged into a nearby outlet with a cord.

-4. Ceiling mounted lights.
+2. Ceiling mounted lights.
 These fixtures can be mounted on the surface or recessed into the ceiling for a flush, discreet look.
-You'll want a style that can be aimed to provide light in the direction that you need it.
+You'll want a 'gimbal' or 'swiveling' style that can be aimed to provide light in the direction that you need it.
 These are probably the most labor-intensive to install, as you'll often be cutting into your ceiling drywall to place them, and once they are there, may not be as versatile if you choose to move your art or change your mind later.
 But for a sleek look, they are hard to beat.

 Understanding Beam Angles